 7 Best Mountain Biking Trails in Vermont

-As the leaves start to change color and the temperatures drop, Vermont becomes the focal point of not just leaf peeping, but hiking and mountain biking as well.
+Vermont is a New England focal point for hiking and mountain biking.
 These activities offer so much, for so many.
 They're all family-friendly experiences, and (in the case of hiking and mountain biking) there are options for all levels of expertise, from novice to pro.
 Today, we're focusing on mountain biking.
-At the Turtles' Nest, we have a group of active cyclists who hit the trails hard come fall (and most other seasons, as well).
-They've dropped some knowledge to help us compile a list of the 7 best mountain biking trails in Vermont.
+At the Turtles' Nest, we have a group of active cyclists who hit the trails hard, and they've dropped some knowledge to help us compile a list of the 7 best mountain biking trails in Vermont.

 Cricket Hill on Rt.
 15, Hyde Park